deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 - **Profile pictures** make your client more beautiful to look at, too.

 - You can now copy a link by right-clicking the message it is in.

+- In the media app, you can look at images in fullscreen.

 - There is now also the Saved Messages & Device Chat which you might know already from [the mobile apps](https://delta.chat/en/2019-12-18-google-play-store-release).